Constitution of Arkansas: 1868 Constitution

+1874 Constitutional Convention

+Following the political realignment surrounding the Brooks-Baxter War that brought the end of Reconstruction in Arkansas, unreconstructed Democrats returned to power in the General Assembly.
+Having chafed under Republican rule since the end of the Civil War, one of the principal goals of Democrats upon returning to power was to undo many provisions of the 1868 constitution, especially weakening the executive branch.
+The General Assembly submitted a call for a constitutional convention to the people of Arkansas on June 30, 1874, which passed overwhelmingly, with delegates selected during the same election.

+Delegates convened in the house chamber of the Old State House on July 14, 1874.
+Of the 91 delegates, 70 were Democrats, with many having held office in the antebellum period, having ties to the powerful Conway-Johnson family, or held office in the Confederate States of America government.
+Grandison Royston was elected president of the convention, Augustus H. Garland served as a legal advisor and instrumental force behind the new constitution.

+This version reflects attitudes related to the war and its aftermath.
+The delegates gave the most power to county governments, including for legal issues, transportation, taxation and spending.
+The power of the governor was significantly curtailed.
+State officials' terms were dropped from four years to two years, and more state positions were required to be filled by popular election, rather than appointment by the governor.
+This is the constitution that the state uses today, with some 87 amendments and various other changes.
+The constitution produced was ratified by voters and remains the state's constitution.

 Amending the Constitution

+Arkansas has passed numerous amendments – 102 at last count.
 The current Constitution allows for two methods of amendment.
 However, each method is shown in a separate section.

 Under Section 22 of Article 19, either house of the General Assembly may propose amendments.
 The amendment requires majority approval of both houses in a recorded vote, publication in at least one newspaper in each county for six months prior to the next election of the Assembly, and majority approval of the voters.
 However, the Section places further restrictions on legislative amendments, requiring each amendment to appear separately on the ballot and limiting the number per ballot to three.

 Under Section 1 of Article 5 (as amended by Amendment 7), ten percent of legal voters may propose an amendment by initiative, requiring majority approval of the voters.
 The proposed amendment must be filed with the Arkansas Secretary of State not less than four months before the election, and 30 days prior to the election the petitioners (at their own expense) must publish the amendment "in some paper of general circulation".
 Unlike legislative amendments, there are no limits on the number of amendments by initiative that may be proposed on any one ballot.